How to Pack a Laptop in Your Carry On

 If the per item limit of your insurance is less than the value of your laptop and phone, maybe find another travel insurance plan.
 Opting for a higher per article limit whenever possible instead of a higher total coverage limit will cover your computer or phone if they get lost, damaged, or stolen.

-TL;DR: How to Travel Light with a Computer
+How to Travel Light with a Computer

 For a lot of modern travelers, packing a laptop in their carry on bag is a given.
 However, there’s more to traveling with your computer than finding a travel backpack that can fit your laptop.